 In addition, the representation of women is lower in the cabinet than in parliament.
 There are only two women cabinet ministers and one minister of state in the current KRG.
 The low representation of women in the cabinet places the KRI far behind many countries and is in contrast to the global trend of an increasing number of women in cabinets.
-However, considering women's outstanding achievements as legislators in the KRI, it will not be surprising if more women are able to hold positions in the leadership and decision-making bodies of the KRG in the near future compared to only six in the first
+However, considering women's outstanding achievements as legislators in the KRI, it will not be surprising if more women are able to hold positions in the leadership and decision-making bodies of the KRG in the near future

-THE KRI, TODAY, IS 47TH

-OUT OF 192 COUNTRIES

-WORLDWIDE IN TERMS OF

-WOMEN'S REPRESENTATION IN
+THE KRI, TODAY, IS 47TH OUT OF 192 COUNTRIES WORLDWIDE IN TERMS OF WOMEN'S REPRESENTATION IN PARLIAMENT.

-PARLIAMENT.